 If the value of stock has increased since you obtained it, the tax laws make it possible for you to make your gift at a low after-tax cost.
 If you were to sell the stock and donate the proceeds, you would pay taxes on the full gain in the security.
 By donating the appreciated stock or other property to the Foundation, however, your gains would not incur any tax even though the current value would be counted as your charitable deduction.

 The best way to double your gift is to check with your current employer on whether your organization offers a matching gifts program.
-If you are interested in exploring this option, please contact us at: email@example.com.
+If you are interested in exploring this option, please contact Alexandra Lowe at: firstname.lastname@example.org.